Paris couture climbs Mount Olympus, plumbs marine depths

 And the Hellenistic sculpture “The Winged Victory of Samothrace,” that stands in the Louvre, provided inspiration for long billowing silk skirts and rope-like straps that pulled tightly around the busts and waists of several looks.

-But looks sometimes fell victim to their own ambition — such as an iron-colored goddess-version of the house’s signature bar jacket.
-Though it nicely captured a feeling of chain mail, accordingly, it proved clunky at the hips.
+But ensembles sometimes fell victim to their own divine ambition — such as an iron-colored goddess-version of the house’s signature bar jacket.
+Though it captured a feeling of chain mail, accordingly, it proved ungraciously clunky at the hips.

 DIOR FRONT ROW